trtr6842-git/ttatp/README.md

 # Trail Tracer Automated Test Procedure

+## TODO
+### Update from USB
+* on boot, look for USB drive
+    * check for folder
+    * check for git repo copy
+    * check for config file?
+    * pull from copy of git repo

+### atp.py
+#### Flow control
+* on boot, auto-start atp.py
+    * must use `sudo .venv/bin/python atp.py` to have use file write permissions and still use .venv interpreter
+    * add GPIO control for green button to start test
+        * dtoverlay for 'ENTER' key press might be good enough, will need to check behavior mid-test
+            * not great, holding button causes repeats and we really want edge only
+    * add GPIO to control green button light

+* handle various exceptions?

+#### Reports
+* pick folder naming convention
+    * Local disk can probably just be 'reports'
+    * USB drive/cloud folders must have serial no or UID

+#### Auto-backup
+    * switch to china-friendly cloud service
+    * auto-update script
+        * start on boot
+        * attempt upload on boot (as a simple force upload)
+        * attempt upload periodically in background
+            * cron?

 ## Setting Up a Fresh RPi5
 SSH into `ttpi_xxx@ttpi.loocal` the RPi and run the following commands:
 ```